-- member of a Learning & Teaching Committee; - reviewer for a professional journal; - undertake study for formal teaching award Management; - member of a national occupational group for managers; - undertake study of management modules; or - supporting the development and implementation of national or local policy.
+- member of a national occupational group for managers; - undertake study of management modules; or - supporting the development and implementation of national or local policy.

 Registrant engaged in research

 - conference presentation; - member of Local Ethics Research Committee; or - referee of articles for scientific journal.